 Dehydration and Skin Barrier Damage

-While steam adds moisture temporarily, it can strip the skin of essential oilsOpens in a new tab. and water, leading to dehydration.
+While steam adds moisture temporarily, it can strip the skin of essential oils and water, leading to dehydration.
 Over time, this can damage the skin barrier, making it less effective at protecting against environmental aggressors.

 Exacerbation of Skin Conditions